okaptan/TextEditor/README.md

 Notes
-  Some features are still in progress.
+1-Some features are still in progress.